 Description: Must contain either the name of a free energy perturbation script file or the script itself between { and } (may include multiple lines).
-This parameter may occur multiple times and scripts will be executed in order of appearance.
-The format of the free energy perturbation script is described below.
+This parameter may occur

 The following sections describe the format of the free energy perturbation script.

 6.7.1 User-Supplied Conformational Restraints